benthepoet/farmadeus/content/logs/farm-log-2020.md

 <img src="/images/farm-log-2020-04-11-03.jpg" width="100%" />

 This is our strongest Sea Kale seedling so far.
 I'm interested to see how well it does this year.
-I recently purchased more Sea Kale seeds on eBay from seller in Canada.
+I recently purchased more Sea Kale seeds on eBay from a seller in Canada.

 <img src="/images/farm-log-2020-04-11-04.jpg" width="100%" />